brandur/sorg/content/drafts/interfaces.md

 interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
-This seemed like a big improvement over more limiting desktop development, but it's led us to the world we have today where every interface is a different size and shape, and the common display conventions that we used to have to aid with usability have become distant
+This seemed like a big improvement over more limiting desktop development, but its led us to the world we have today where every interface is a different size and shape, and the common display conventions that we used to have to aid with usability have become distant